Orange County Pedestrian Accident Lawyer

 Your attorney will gather evidence to minimize your share of fault.
 This may entail collecting medical records, police reports, witness statements, and other documents.
 Furthermore, he or she will also use evidence to maximize your compensation amount based on damages.
 Damages are money award that serves as compensation for loss and injury.
 These include:

-Is There a Time Limit to File a Claim?
+Is There a Time Limit to File a Claim in California?

 You must act quickly if you believe you have grounds to bring a claim against someone else for a pedestrian accident in California.
 The state has a statute of limitations that places a deadline on every injured victim’s right to file.
 In most cases, this deadline is two years from the date the accident occurred or the date of injury discovery.

 If you wait until more than two years have passed to try to file a claim, the courts in Orange County will most likely refuse to hear your case.
 If your claim qualifies as an exception to the rule, however, you may have more or less time to file.
 Bringing a lawsuit against the government, for example, comes with a shorter statute of limitations than the average injury claim in California.
-Talk to an attorney for a more precise filing deadline.
+Talk to an attorney with experience in pedestrian accident cases for a more precise filing deadline.

 Do You Need to Go to the Doctor Right Away?